-- Keep the high current traces as short and wide as possible - Place the input capacitor very near IN and GND minimizing the loop formed by these connections. - Place the VCC capacitor close to VCC using short, direct connections to the device GND connection - Place the FB components (R1, R2, RFF and CFF) as close to FB as possible.
-Avoid routing the FB trace near LX as it is noise sensitive. - Connect the feedback network to COUT rather than the inductor output terminal - The LX connection has large voltage swings and fast edges and can easily radiate noise to adjacent components.
+- Keep the high current traces as short and wide as possible. - Place the input capacitor very near IN and GND, minimizing the loop formed by these connections. - Place the VCC capacitor close to VCC using short, direct connections to the device GND connection.

+- Place the FB components (R1, R2, RFF and CFF) as close to FB as possible.
+Avoid routing the FB trace near LX as it is noise sensitive. - Make the feedback sampling point connect with COUT rather than the inductor output terminal. - The LX connection has large voltage swings and fast edges and can easily radiate noise to adjacent components.
 Keep its area small to prevent excessive EMI, while providing wide copper traces to minimize parasitic resistance and inductance.
-Keep sensitive components away from the switching node or provide ground traces between for shielding, to prevent stray capacitive noise pickup. - The exposed GND pad should be connected to a large copper area for heat sinking and to minimize noise. - Provide dedicated wide copper traces for the power path ground between the IC and the input and output capacitor grounds, rather than connecting each of these individually to an internal ground plane.

-Avoid using vias in the power path connections that have switched currents (from $C{IN}$ to GND and $C{IN}$ to $V{IN}$ ) and the switching node (LX).
+Keep sensitive components away from the switching node or provide ground traces between for shielding, to prevent stray capacitive noise pickup. - The exposed GND pad should be connected to a large copper area for heat sinking and to minimize noise. - Provide dedicated wide copper traces for the power path ground between the IC and the input and output capacitor grounds, rather than connecting each of these individually to an internal ground plane. - Avoid using vias in the power path connections that have switched currents (from CIN to GND and CIN to VIN) and the switching node (LX).